|Network: PBS||Channel(s): 47|

 - 7 December 1990: A repeat of the Pertwee era comes to an end, with Planet of the Spiders.

-- 27 December 1991: After a year-long break (the slot was replaced with Blakes 7), the series returns, starting with Robot, running through to the Sylvester McCoy era, although some stories were skipped.
+- 27 December 1991: After a year-long break (the slot was filled with Blakes 7), the series returns, starting with Robot, running through to the Sylvester McCoy era, although some stories were skipped.

 - 21 August 1992: The recently recovered The Tomb of the Cybermen screens.